 CCR&Rs gather important data on child care needs and trends.

 Many families want to know the average cost of child care in their area as they’re searching for the right program.
 Potential child care providers may wonder what the needs of the community are before they open a child care business.
 They may also may want to know where gaps in service are in order to target their business to meet certain needs.
 Child Care Resource and Referral agencies often conduct research on child care needs and trends within their community so that they can answer those questions.
 This research also helps them to report what is happening in the child care field each year.
-This data is helpful to families, providers and policy makers.
+This data also fuels CCAoA’s national research and advocacy efforts.